Knitted Poldark characters 'go global'

 The characters are the creation of Poldark superfan and knitting addict Angela Blay, 50, who has sold about 70.

-Programme-maker Mammouth Screen said it was very pleased the cast had "inspired such creativeness".
+Programme-maker Mammoth Screen said it was very pleased the cast had "inspired such creativeness".

 Ms Blay, from Suffolk, said what started as a hobby was now her day job.